mattfarina/pkg/use_cases/use_specific_version.md

 that package work with my application.

-While it is a common idiom in Go to not make breaking API chanages between major version changes (e.g. 1.X to 2.x), three things are clear:
+While it is a common idiom in Go to not make breaking API chanages between major version changes (e.g. 1.x to 2.x), two things are clear:

 1. Even small "non-breaking" changes have a tendency to break things.
 2. Many large and established projects (such as Docker) simply ignore this practice.

-3. Developers cannot and should not rely upon external parties to retain backwards compatibility.
+These two basic premises are sufficient to guarantee that a project living in the real, loosely-coupled Go library ecosystem, simply cannot rely on external parties to retain backwards compatibility.

-I need to be able to choose the version or version constraint of a package.
+Thus, I need to be able to choose the version or version constraint of a package.
 If a package has dependent packages I need those properly fetched and their versions set.

 ## Notes
 - Common methods for versions are VCS branches, tags, and commit ids.